Dactinomycin (Cosmegen Lyovac®)

-Dactinomycin is a chemotherapy drug.
-It is mostly used to treat cancers that affect children but is sometimes used to treat adults.
+Dactinomycin is also known as Cosmegen Lyovac®.
+It is used to treat cancers that affect children, but is sometimes used to treat adults.

 - feeling dizzy

 - a headache

 - pain in your back, tummy or chest.

 Your nurse will check you for signs of a reaction during your treatment.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, it can be treated quickly.

 Sometimes a reaction can happen a few hours after treatment.
 If you get any signs or feel unwell after you get home, contact the hospital straight away.

 If the drug leaks outside the vein, it can damage the surrounding tissue.
 This is called extravasation.
 Extravasation is not common but if it happens it is important to treat it quickly.
 Tell your nurse straight away if you have any stinging, pain, redness or swelling around the vein.

 If you get any of these symptoms after you get home, contact the doctor or nurse straight away on the contact telephone number they gave you.

 This treatment can reduce the number of white blood cells in your blood.
 These cells fight infection.